 4.1.1.2 Exposure of Management Services

-Exposure of management services indicates the case that an external MnS consumer which is outside 3GPP management system can indrectly access management capability offered by MnS producer within 3GPP management system.
-In order to enable the exposure of eMnS, an external customer, which has external MnS consumer, has to sign a contract, which contains the agreement on what eMnS optionally under what condition can be exposed, with an MNO.
+Exposure of management services indicates the case that an external MnS consumer which is outside 3GPP management system can indirectly access management capability offered by MnS producer within 3GPP management system.
+In order to enable the exposure of eMnS, an external customer, which has external MnS consumer, has to sign a contract with the CSP or NOP, which contains the agreement and conditions for exposing an eMnS, by a CSP or NOP.
 The signing of the contract may need the interaction with BSS.
-The condition can be certain constraint of eMnS access based on the contract, e.g. the access quota of certain eMnS, the access frequency of certain eMnS, etc.
+The condition can be a certain constraint of eMnS access based on the contract, e.g. the access quota of certain eMnS, the access frequency of certain eMnS, etc.

 4.1.1.3 Exposure via BSS

-4.1.1.3.1 General

 Exposure of service data to companies that are external to the operator are regulated by contracts.
-Different customers may have access to different managment capabilities.
-It may differ on what attributes/policies/intents are allowed to be changed, in which value ranges changes are allowed and which performance metrics are allowed to be exposed.
+Different customers may have access to different management capabilities.
+It may differ on what attributes/policies/intents are allowed to be changed, which value ranges changes are allowed, and which performance metrics are allowed to be exposed.

-The slice data with the ServiceProfile is located in the network manager.
+The network slice data with the ServiceProfile is located in the Network Management Layer.

 Even if the external interface always goes via BSS, there are different scenarios for how a customer, e.g. vertical, can influence the ServiceProfile.

-The capabilities required from a Vertical have to be the same on the interface between NOP Network manager and CSP Service manager.
-The external interface is external to the administrative domain of the operator, while te internal interface is inside the administrative domain of the operator.
+The capabilities required by a Vertical have to be the same on the interface between NOP Network Management Layer and CSP Service manager.
+The external interface is external to the administrative domain of the operator, while the internal interface is inside the administrative domain of the operator.

-4.1.1.3.2 Exposure scenarios

-Scenario 1: The NOP may interface to an external CSP that are doing the service management and have a machine to machine interface between the CSP’s "service manager" and the NOP’s "network manager" via BSS.

-Figure 4.1.1.3.2-1 Service to network interface beeing an external interface

-Scenario 2: The CSP might have a machine to machine interface towards their customers (e.g. a vertical) via their BSS.
-The CSP needs to have an interface towards NOP from their “service manager”.
-The NOP may have a machine to machine interface between the "service manager" and the "network manager" via BSS.

-Figure 4.1.1.3.2-2 External customer interface to CSP

-Scenario 3: The operator may have interface to other companies that are buying services and have machine to machine interface to the operators’s "service manager" via BSS.

-Figure 4.1.1.3.2-3 BSS to customer interface being an external interface

-Considering scenario 1, 2, and 3 the needs of an external customer always has to be reflected on the internal interface between NOP Network manager and CSP Service manager no matter how many companies are in the chain between the NOP and the External customer, Actions from a Vertical must be possible on the interface between NOP Network manager and CSP Service manager.

-The management capabilities that an external customer (e.g. Vertical) has access to via a BSS have to be supported on the internal interface.
-How the capabilties are exposed to an external customer is not subject to standardization in 3GPP.

 4.1.2 Roles related to network management capability exposure

+4.1.2.1 Exposed MnS

+The roles related to network management capability exposure are the Exposed MnS consumer and Exposed MnS producer with the interface for the Exposed MnS (eMnS).
+The roles and interface are shown in Figure 4.1.2.1.1

+Figure 4.1.2.1.1 Roles related to network management capability exposure

-4.1.2.1 Exposed MnS consumer
+4.1.2.2 Exposed MnS consumer